validatedpatterns/docs/content/ci/_index.md

 These are the latest results of the Validated Patterns CI test runs.

 {{< note >}}
  Industrial Edge is known to be broken on 4.13 due to an unavailable dependency.
+No ETA
 {{< /note >}}